 A concussion is a mild form of traumatic brain injury that is caused by physical force.
-Most commonly this is due to a fall or blow to the head but can also result from a shaking or jarring motion such as in motor vehicle accident whiplash.
-This causes the brain to move back in forth in the skull resulting in a disturbance in brain function and performance.
-3.8 million concussions happen each year in sports alone and millions more go undiagnosed.
+Most commonly this is due to a fall or blow to the head, but it can also result from a shaking or jarring motion such as in a motor vehicle accident resulting in whiplash.
+Whiplash causes the brain to move back in forth in the skull resulting in a disturbance in brain function and performance.
+Each year, 3.8 million concussions happen in sports alone, and millions more likely go undiagnosed.

 What are the symptoms of a concussion?

-What should I do if I have symptoms of a concussion?
+What should I do if I have signs of a concussion?

 - Immediately notify someone.

 - If this is during a sporting event, notify your parents, trainer and coach.
-Trainers/coaches will have a protocol in place for helping you and your parent can help with steps 2 and 3 below.
+Trainers/coaches will have a protocol in place for helping you, and your parent can help with the next steps detailed below.
 If a concussion is suspected, you should not return to sports until seen by a healthcare provider.

-- If this is after a fall, motor vehicle accident, or some other impact, notify your family or a friend to help with step 2 and 3 below.
+- If this is after a fall, motor vehicle accident, or some other impact, notify your family or a friend to help ensure you’re able to follow the next steps

-- Schedule an appointment with your Primary Care doctor.
+- Schedule an appointment with your primary care doctor.
 Having an assessment by a trained healthcare provider will help ensure you are not at risk for a brain bleed or swelling in the skull.
-Your doctor can then help you find a provider, such as us, to help you resolve your concussion symptoms.
+Your doctor can then help you find a provider, such as a physical therapist, to help you resolve your concussion symptoms.

-- You should be monitored for the first 48 hours after the injury.
+- You should be continuously monitored for the first 48 hours after the injury that caused your concussion.
 This will help ensure that there isn’t a more serious injury requiring immediate medical attention such as a brain bleed or swelling in the skull.
-You should go to the nearest emergency department if you have any of the following signs/symptoms:
+You should be taken to the nearest emergency department if you have any of the following signs/symptoms:

 - Cannot be woken up or are very drowsy